 pip install -U ansible

-Place the kolla-ansible configuration file into the root directory./etc/kolla
+Place the Kolla-Ansible configuration files into the directory below./etc/kolla

 cp kolla-ansible/etc/kolla/ /etc/kolla